 Why is it we don't think about our health until it is too late?
 Probably because it isn't sexy to tell others about the great workout we just had or that you are eating more salads for dinner or that you are cutting down on how much meat you eat.

-We've been conditioned through the media that sexy is partying after a run (how many people really grab a beer after a run?).
+We've been conditioned through the media that sexy is partying after a run (how many people really grab a beer after running?).
 We've been told that eating a hamburger or chicken sandwich served in a bag through a window is how we must eat since we are too busy to cook.
 We often don't think about our health until it is gone or threatened.

 Truth is choosing our health first and re-prioritizing where we invest our money (think of all the stuff we've accumulated) should be at the top of our minds.
 Especially right now during the only pandemic I (and I am sure you) have ever experienced.